 Perhaps surprisingly, 99 percent of Salt’s bakfiets purchasers opt for the two-wheeled version rather than the tricycle option.
 “Despite what people might think about difficulties in handling a heavily loaded two-wheeler, they soon realise a tricycle – loaded or not – requires a whole different set of skills to riding a bike,” he said.

-While sales of bakfiets are strongest in flatter areas, especially in the south-east of the
+While sales of bakfiets are strongest in flatter areas, especially in the south-east of the UK, Salt thinks there is potential for the bikes in hillier areas now that his company has started selling an electric version of the Cargobike.

 MP Susan Kramer with members of Richmond-based Pedal Power for Parents

 One particular bakfiets project has proved a long-term success.
-The Richmond-based Parents for Pedal Power Project was given £5,000 funding by Transport for
+The Richmond-based Parents for Pedal Power Project was given £5,000 funding by Transport for London to provide four bakfiets at Stepping Stones nursery in May 2007, to be borrowed by parents for short trips.

 Jessica Anderson, one of the project founders, uses a bakfiets to carry her children, Jemima, four, and Hugo, three.
 She said: “The bikes have changed our lives and the children love it.
 We have a cover for when it rains, and while I might get wet, the children are cosy.
 I’ve used it for grocery shopping, getting to after-school activities, trips to the park and even to the recycling bank with a load of cardboard and bottles.
 It’s the ultimate eco-friendly people carrier.”